Ps: Click here for my decade in Review Post.

 October | the month of transformation

 Terry and her precious family moved on as per the Lord’s leading, ending up in Dallas Texas, and I learnt many lessons from them experientially.
 This is also the month I learnt to pass the tests, the month of transformation.
-This month I finally majored in peacekeeping.
+This month I finally majored in peacemaking and peacekeeping.
 I am not having battles with a man I love.
 And he really is the most quarrelsome man I have ever known, I’m just not sure why I thought quarreling back louder was the way to go -Oh the foolishness!
 I know better now and so I must do better.
 This is the month when I am finally successful in refusing to be drawn into needled squabbles.
 It’s the month I rise above and choose the more excellent way, the way of love, the way of peace.

 November | the month of prayer